I’m Dr. Rachel, the being behind Sacred Grove.

 I am a disruptor at heart.

 In my younger years, this was something more like rebellion without a cause.
-Thankfully, I found an outlet in university as a Philosophy major, where I was encouraged to get curious about human nature, justice, existence, race, religion, class and more.
-Here I learned how to grapple with ideas through disruptive, sometimes uncomfortable, dialogue.
+Thankfully, I found an outlet in university as a Philosophy major where I was encouraged to get curious about human nature, justice, existence, race, religion, class and more.
+Here I learned how to grapple with ideas through (sometimes uncomfortable) dialogue.

 In 2014, I enrolled in the 4-year Naturopathic Doctor program at the Canadian College of Naturopathic Medicine with the confidence of a 20-something-year-old white girl looking to “change the system.”
-I graduated in 2018 with more grey hairs and questions like “who gets to be well, and why?”
+I graduated in 2018 with less answers and more questions, like “who gets to be well, and why?”

-I have been profoundly impacted by these experiences and my work is guided by the following principles:
+Through these experiences, my work is guided by the following principles:

 healthcare is political